qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 ### SSH Keys and Config

-**Step XX.** Create an SSH key to allow the ansible machine to communicate with the rest of the cluster:
+**Step 06.** Create an SSH key to allow the ansible machine to communicate with the rest of the cluster:
 ```bash
 mkdir ~/.ssh;chmod 700 ~/.ssh
 ssh-keygen -f ~/.ssh/os-config-key-rsa -t rsa -b 4096